neuroney/libsnark-lego/README.md

-libsnark-lego: Extending libsnark with Lego capabilities
+libsnark-lego: Extending libsnark with Lego capabilities (compatible with JSnark)
 ================================================================================

 (the rest of this readme is from the original libsnark library)